dvreeze/ocp-java-17-learning/doc/chapter01-building-blocks.md

 * *Comments* (mind nesting peculiarities):
   * Single-line comments
   * Multi-line comments (even if on a single line)
-  * Javadoc comments
+  * Javadoc comments (the compiler might complain if trying to nest those comments)
 * *Source files* and *classes*:
   * Normal: one top-level type (class/interface) corresponds to one source file
   * The (top-level) type must match the source file's name without the ".java" extension
   * We can have multiple top-level types in a source file, but at most one of them can be public
 * A program's *main* method (and how to run the program)
   * Three different "ways" of syntactically passing the main method's parameter(s), including the use of *varargs*
+    * `String[] args` (or using any other parameter name)
+    * `String args[]` (or using any other parameter name)
+    * `String... args` (or using any other parameter name)
   * Passing program arguments when running programs
 * *Package declarations* and *import statements*:
-  * Mind order of (optional) package declaration, (optional) import statements, and the top-level type definitions
+  * Mind order of (optional) package declaration coming first, then the (optional) import statements, and then the *top-level type definitions*
   * When do we need to import a type, if we do not want to use FQCNs?
+No imports needed for anything in package `java.lang`, or anything in the "current" package
   * How can we import types (e.g. via wildcards)?
+    * Normal (non-static) imports cannot import any methods
+    * Wildcards can only appear once, at the end of the import statement (before the semicolon)
+  * Note that wildcard imports do not import child packages and their content
   * Solving naming conflicts, e.g. via FQCNs, or via combination of (very specific) non-wildcard and wildcard import
 * *Object construction*:
   * Constructor code itself is run after *fields* and *instance initializer blocks*
+  * The compiler provides a *default* parameterless "do nothing" constructor if none is provided by the programmer
+  * More details about constructors are in chapter 6 on class design
 * *Code blocks*:
   * Code blocks are surrounded by braces
   * Code blocks (i.e. their pairs of braces) must nest properly and braces always come in pairs